ibm-developer/ibm-cloud-spring-bind/CONTRIBUTING.md

 2. Install the dependency locally with the following command:

    `mvn install:install-file -Dfile=target/ibm-cloud-spring-service-bind-1.0.0.jar -DpomFile=pom.xml`
-3. Include the dependency in another project and use as described above in the Usage section in the [README.md](README.md)
+3. Include the dependency in another project and use as described above in the [Usage section in the README](README.md#usage)

 # Developer's Certificate of Origin 1.1